 Colorful Cabbage Salad with Apples, Walnuts and Cranberries

 Thanksgiving meal planning inevitably revolves around how to roast a golden bird or nail a perfect pie crust.
 The notion of a salad at the holiday table is usually an afterthought, unless it’s one involving jello, mini marshmallows, or canned mandarins.
 But your Thanksgiving table NEEDS salad, people.
-All the heaviness of the meal — from the buttery mash to the rich gravy, creamed onions, and whatever kinda crazy business your family works into sweet potatoes — demands the balance and coolness of a fresh, seasonal salad.
+All the heaviness of the meal — from the buttery mash to the rich gravy, creamed onions, and whatever kinda crazy business your family works into sweet potatoes — demands the balance and coolness of this fresh cabbage salad with apples.

-This Colorful Cabbage Salad with Apples, Walnuts, and Cranberries is the perfect counterpoint to all the Thanksgiving classics.
+This Cabbage Salad with Apples, Walnuts, and Cranberries is the perfect counterpoint to all the Thanksgiving classics.
 It’s crisp and bright, and can be made a day ahead if need be.
 It’s also killer the next day piled onto a leftover turkey sandwich with a swipe of mayo and a spoonful of cranberry sauce.
-And while Thanksgiving is hardly the time to be talking nutrition, the cabbage and walnuts in this slaw mean it’s mega nourishing (though I’m not sure it will do much to offset the impact of what else is on your dinner plate).
+And while Thanksgiving is hardly the time to be talking nutrition, the cabbage and walnuts in this slaw mean it’s mega nourishing.

-1) Cut the cabbage right down the middle through the stem.
+1) Use a chef’s knife to cut the cabbage right down the middle through the stem.

 2) Lay the cabbage cut-side-down on a cutting board and cut in half again through the stem